karshh/rushing-fe/README.md

 - Data can be imported into the table using `Import JSON` button.
 An example of the JSON structure can be found [here](https://raw.githubusercontent.com/tsicareers/nfl-rushing/master/rushing.json).

 ### Deployment
+Make sure to update `backendURL` in `src/environments/environment.prod.ts` to point to the backend service.
 For the purpose of demonstration, this project is deployed in heroku at the moment at https://tsi-karsh-frontend.herokuapp.com/.

 **1. Static distribution files**